In-a-bit/opensource-js/README.md

 # Inabit Open Source Javascript Projects

-This is a monorepo for the combined svg react vite plugin.
+This is a monorepo Inabit opensource related projects.

 ## Development